 The use of medicinal cannabis dates to circa 2700 BC.
 It first appeared in traditional Chinese medicine and was used as a drug during surgery.
 However, the medical use of cannabis was mainly located in India.
-While medical cannabis was used in limited areas in other countries, in India it was used as a treatment in many areas such as anesthetics, antibiotics, tranquilizers and as a painkiller.
+While medical cannabis was used in limited areas in other countries, in India it was used as a treatment in many areas such as anaesthetics, antibiotics, tranquilizers and as a painkiller.

 Although it became well established over the centuries, by the beginning of the 20th century, it could be seen that the use of medicinal cannabis had decreased to a great extent.
 Due to the variability and instability of the plant, consistent results were difficult to achieve, which led to growing distrust and the decline in its use.
 The emergence of medicinal drugs and the increase in legal restrictions are also major factors in the decrease in the demand for herbal methods.
 The production, sale, and use of cannabis are currently illegal and subject to certain sanctions in most places worldwide, there is, however, growing use of medicinal cannabis, especially in countries such as Belgium, Canada, Australia, the Netherlands, and some states within the United States.